BoruiXu/IPCC2021_final/README.md

 # IPCC2021_final
 This repo contains the IPCC2021 final source code.
-And we got the fourth place in the competition.
+The code is for LQCD